MileHacker Logo

 Religious & Public Holidays

 Malaysia observes many public holidays, including holy festivals.
-During major holidays, government workplaces and some businesses may close.
+During major holidays, government offices and some businesses may close.
 Transportation often fills with people traveling for family gatherings.
 The Batu caves temple usually remains open during festivals but expect larger crowds.

 Holiday Periods